 Put FE Exam on Resume Next to Your Name

-We already explained in one of our previous articles how to add EIT to resume.
-But, one of the pieces of advice there can also help you find the best possible way to put passed FE exam on resume.
+In one of our articles, we already explained how to add EIT to resume.
+But, one of the pieces of advice there can also help you find the best possible way to put passed FE exam on your resume.

-On the other hand, if you are a professional engineer, then EIT next to your name is not going to explain who you are at all.
+On the other hand, if you are a professional engineer, EIT next to your name will not explain who you are at all.
 In that case, you should put PE next to your name, like in the example below.
 Check it out!

-Still not sure how to include FE exam on resume?
+I am still trying to figure out how to include the FE exam on resume.
 Continue reading!

-Highlight FE Exam In Summary of the Document
+Highlight FE Exam In the Summary of the Document

 Have you ever heard about Stephanie Heman?
 It is one of the recruiting managers of Amazon, one of the giants in the business world.
-In one of the interviews, she said, “Based on the summary of resume, I can see whether someone deserves my attention or not”.
+In one of the interviews, she said, “Based on the resume summary, I can see whether someone deserves my attention or not.”

 But, you will also allow the hiring manager to see your path and progress.
 Apart from dates, you should also highlight the certification number (in some states, this number does not exist) and reference (but this is a personal choice).